Luming-L/NGG/Welcome file.md

 ## Part 1: the axolotl genome
 ### A long-read assembler for large genomes
 ### Expansion of long terminal repeat retroelement
+a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints
 ### A reduced Pax-family complement
 ### Axolotl Pax7 has similar functions to Pax3